tharusha-kudagala/xiteb/Task 2/README.md

 > **Note on Free Tier Usage:**
 > - Azure often restricts very small SKUs like `Standard_B1s` for AKS workloads.
-> - If you see a message like:
+> - If we see a message like:
 >   *"The VM SKUs chosen for agentpool(s) `userpool` are restricted by AKS..."*
 >   Refer to the [AKS restricted SKUs list](https://aka.ms/aks/restricted-skus).